METEO 3 Lesson 7 Images

 Text description of the plot shows the number of hours of "near blizzard" conditions image.

 The image is a map of the northeastern United States displaying the number of hourly observations near blizzard conditions on January 23-24, 2016.
 The map highlights different states, including New York, New Jersey, Pennsylvania, and surrounding areas.
 Various colored dots indicate the number of hours where conditions approached blizzard status.
-The dots range in color from light blue to purple, corresponding to a scale on the right labeled from 1 to 9.
+The dots range in color from light blue to purple and yellow, corresponding to a scale on the right labeled from 1 to 9.
 On the left, there's a list of station codes followed by numbers, indicating the duration of blizzard-like conditions at each location.
 A legend at the bottom specifies that data represents observations with visibility less than or equal to 0.25 miles and wind gusts of 35 mph or more.

 the moving air transports warm air away from our bodies faster